 — Medical Alley Assoc. (@MedicalAlley) April 25, 2018

 After Mandle’s address, we honored this year’s Alley Award winners, chosen for going above and beyond to show the world that the most meaningful advances in health happen right here in Medical Alley.
 The winners were Bright Health, OneOme, RoverMed, Stemonix, and State Senate Majority Leader Paul Gazelka, all of whom were richly deserving of the recognition.

 To round out the evening, Tony Miller, Founder and CEO of Bind, the on-demand healthcare startup that is reshaping the way consumers think of insurance, joined Mandle on stage for the evening’s keynote fireside chat.
 Mr. Miller drew on a career’s worth of experience watching the modern insurance landscape take shape – and doing some of that shaping himself – to explain to a rapt crowd why the current status quo wasn’t going to stay for much longer.
 From his life-changing brush with medical school to his passion for truly disruptive ideas in unexpected places, Miller gave the audience an engaging look at why he believes the future of health care is consumer-driven and how companies should be preparing themselves now for the change.

-We are so grateful to everyone who was able to come to this year’s Annual Meeting and to the sponsors who made it all possible.
+We are so grateful to everyone who was able to come to this year’s Annual Dinner and to the sponsors who made it all possible.
 Medical Alley truly is the global epicenter of health innovation and care, but that is only true because of the passion and effort of our membership.